Mental Workload Estimation with Electroencephalogram Signals by Combining Multi-Space Deep Models: Acknowledgments

 This paper presents our experiments on the STEW dataset, where we propose a method that addresses both the classification and the estimation of continuous levels of MWL.
 Our proposed method can be applied to other EEG data problems that involve labels, such as classification and estimation of continuous levels.
 Additionally, we introduce a Multi-Dimensional Residual Block (MDRB), which utilizes 3D residual blocks to learn channel relationships and information bands of the frequency domain.
 To improve the performance of the model, we combine the frequency and time domains.
 We use TCNs to learn temporal information for the time domain and combine it with two branches of the frequency domain.
 Our experimental results show that our proposed model outperforms the baseline of the STEW dataset.
 We also demonstrate that our multimodal fusion approach, based on multi-domain, leads to better results as each domain contributes differently to the MWL estimation process.
 However, we acknowledge the limitation of our model in classifying the middle stage of mental workload, which we aim to improve in the future.
 We plan to conduct experiments on other types of estimation, such as sleep stages, emotions, depression, etc., for EEG data.

-\section{ACKNOWLEDGMENTS}
+\section{Acknowledgments}

-This research was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2021R1I1A3A04036408) and also supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No.2021-0-02068, Artificial Intelligence Innovation Hub).
+This work was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (RS-2023-00219107).
+This work was also supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) under the Artificial Intelligence Convergence Innovation Human Resources Development (IITP-2023-RS-2023-00256629) grant funded by the Korea government(MSIT).